fabrica-land/fabrica-connectors/trust_agreement.md

 - Whereas the grantor wants to link ownership of real property to an NFT so as to benefit from fully digital operations and services.
 - Whereas on issuance of the NFT, the grantor will attach this Agreement to the NFT, and intends for this Agreement to act as the operating agreement of the entity holding real property.
 For the purposes of interoperability and standardization, the grantor and any subsequent party to this agreement intend to keep all the identifying information of this Agreement stored in the NFT to which this contract has been attached.
 All the operations, definitions and procedures related to the NFT and the Trust will be stored in this Agreement.
 - Whereas the purpose and design of this Trust allow the beneficiary to use blockchain technology to facilitate transfer and utilization of property ownership.
 To the extent provided in this Agreement, the trustee's power and authority to deal with the property are subject to direction by the beneficiary, who holds all economic and beneficial rights to the property.
 The beneficiary (who may change from time to time and is at all times defined as the party presently holding ultimate control over the NFT) is entitled to income, maintains the sole right of termination, and is treated as the owner of the property for all federal, state and local tax purposes.
 - Whereas the parties intend to treat all operations done via blockchain on the NFT as final, similar to those performed under traditional contract.
-Further, the parties intend to treat digital signatures with the same legal consequence of wet signatures.
+Further, the parties intend to treat digital signatures with the same legal consequence as wet signatures.
 - Now, therefore, in consideration of the agreements and obligations set forth herein and for other good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, the parties agree as follows:

 ### 1. Trust Purpose ###